bfrizzell01/family-guy-dashboard/README.md

 episodes.
 This dashboard addresses this problem by allowing fans to find their favourite episodes by filtering by season, ratings, and featured character appearances.
-When the user selects their preferences, the table will show all episodes that meet their criteria, with a brief synopsis.
+When the user selects their preferences, the table will show all episodes that meet their criteria.
 They can also see an interactive heatmap of ratings, so they hone in and watch the best episodes.
 Freakin' sweet!

 This dashbard uses the [Family Guy Episode Info](https://www.kaggle.com/datasets/zeesolver/family)